 Edpuzzle - All levels - Store your own or use online videos for interactive video lessons.
 Free pricing allows you to create and add questions to 20 videos.

 Google Cloud - All levels- we will begin rolling out free access to our advanced Hangouts Meet video-conferencing capabilities to all G Suite and G Suite for Education customers globally including: Larger meetings, for up to 250 participants per call, live streaming for up to 100,000 viewers within a domain, the ability to record meetings and save them to Google Drive

-WeVideo - All levels - WeVideo is offering free WeVideo for School accounts to those closed due to COVOD-19 concerns.
+WeVideo - All levels - WeVideo is offering free WeVideo for teachers for 30 days.